bazelbuild/bazel/site/docs/install-ubuntu.md

 You can also add this command to your `~/.bashrc` file.

-**Note:** Bazel includes an embedded JDK, which can be used even if a JDK is already installed. `bazel-<version>-without-jdk-installer-linux-x86_64.sh` is a version of the installer without an embedded JDK.
-Only use this installer if you already have JDK 8 installed.
-Later JDK versions are not supported.

 ## <a name="install-on-ubuntu"></a> Using Bazel custom APT repository

 ### Step 1: Install the JDK